Monday, 30 August 2010

 Thursday, 5 August 2010

 On one level The Spartacus Wars by Barry Strauss is an excellent introduction to understanding Spartacus and the most famous slave revolt in history.
 The book is well researched and not bogged down with footnotes and is certainly not a dense academic tome.
-As one reviewer said “In the Spartacus War, Barry Strauss presents an historical portrait of Spartacus to a mass audience”.
+As one reviewer said, “In the Spartacus War, Barry Strauss presents a historical portrait of Spartacus to a mass audience”.

 Strauss was not just content with researching his subject from the confines of Cornell University but made numerous trips to Italy and the countryside which saw many of the battles.